-How to grow and care for banana plants inside
+How to grow banana plants inside

 Banana plants make an excellent houseplant, providing height and interest all year round.
 Those grown in the UK – even indoors – will rarely produce edible fruit, however.
 But don’t let that put you off.
 They produce lovely foliage and interesting flowers and are easy to look after if you just follow our simple steps.

 The best banana plants for growing indoors are those in the Musa genus, so look out for this name on the plant label.
 There are about 70 different species of Musa, some of which are huge, but others which are comparatively small and more suitable to grow as a houseplant.
 The best banana plants to grow indoors include:

 - Musa acuminata spp.
 Also known as red leaf banana plant.
 Producing beautiful red-striped leaves, this plant grows to just 2m (6'), making it great to brighten the corner of a room.

 - Musa basjoo.
 Also known as Hardy banana, Musa japonica, or Japanese banana.
 Can grow to 5m (15') in height, but it’s easily contained by planting in a small pot.
 It produces small white flowers and tiny inedible fruit.

 - Musa ornata.
 Also known as the Flowering banana.
 Its flowers are pink, and the inedible fruits are very dark pink.

 - Musa velutina.
 Also known as the hairy banana and pink banana.
 With pink flowers and fuzzy pink fruit, this is a particularly stunning species.